Local Hamiltonian Problem with succinct ground state is MA-Complete: -

-In this section, we briefly explain how the proof in Sec.~4 of \cite{bravyi2006complexity} implies LHP with succinct ground state is $\MA$-$\hard$.
-We also check the Hamiltonian in the reduction satisfies Remark.~\ref{remark:precision}.
-Let $p(n)$ to a sufficiently large polynomial.
+In this section, we briefly explain how the proof in Section 4 of \cite{bravyi2006complexity} implies LHP with succinct ground state is $\MA$-$\hard$.
+We also check the Hamiltonian in the reduction satisfies Remark \ref{remark:precision} in Appendix \ref{appendix:precision}.
+Let $p(n)$ be a sufficiently large polynomial.

-Consider a problem $L$ belongs to $\MA$, for any instance $x$, \cite{bravyi2006complexity} shows that one can view the $\BPP$ verification circuit as a quantum circuit.
+Consider a problem $L$ in $\MA$, for any instance $x$, \cite{bravyi2006complexity} shows that one can view the $\BPP$ verification circuit as a quantum circuit.
 Specifically,

-\begin{definition}[$M_{q1}$] A promise problem $L_{yes},L_{no}\subseteq \Sigma^*$ belongs to $MA_{q1}$ if there exists a polynomial $p$ and a poly-size classical reversible circuit $V_x$ that takes input in $(\bC^2)^{\otimes p(|x|)}$ and is followed by a single qubit measurement, such that
+\begin{definition}[$\MA_{q1}$] A promise problem $L_{yes},L_{no}\subseteq \Sigma^*$ belongs to $\MA_{q1}$ if there exists a polynomial $p$ and a poly-size classical reversible circuit $V_x$ that takes input in $(\bC^2)^{\otimes p(|x|)}$ and is followed by a single qubit measurement, such that

 Note that w.l.o.g. we can assume that $r$ is even, since adding one $\ket{+}$ state which is independent of other parts of the circuit does not influence the accepting probability. \end{definition}